YFValue Hits Market Cap of $7.54 Million (YFV)

-YFValue (CURRENCY:YFV) traded flat against the dollar during the 24-hour period ending at 10:00 AM Eastern on January 23rd.
-YFValue has a market cap of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last day.
-One YFValue coin can now be bought for approximately $1.63 or 0.00008941 BTC on major cryptocurrency exchanges.
-During the last week, YFValue has traded flat against the dollar.
+YFValue (CURRENCY:YFV) traded flat against the US dollar during the 1 day period ending at 19:00 PM ET on January 27th.
+YFValue has a total market capitalization of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last day.
+One YFValue coin can now be bought for about $1.63 or 0.00008941 BTC on major cryptocurrency exchanges.
+In the last week, YFValue has traded flat against the US dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.